-At Devonshire we believe that learning should be exciting and purposeful.
-When children are immersed in their learning they make great progress, and having a chance to share their own ideas and work with a teacher to investigate and develop these, means they grow in confidence and independence.
+At Devonshire, we believe that learning should be exciting and purposeful.
+When children are immersed in their learning, they make great progress.
+Children are encouraged to share their own ideas and work with a teacher to investigate and develop these so that they grow in confidence, independence and resilience.

 To find out more about our curriculum please speak to your child’s class teacher or a member of the school leadership team.